 Government & Stakeholders

-Beyond also attracts central and local government stakeholders including the DCMS, BEIS, Treasury, DIT, LEPs and Cabinet Office, along with creative industry research councils including Arts Council England and British Council.
+Every year, BEYOND attracts central and local government stakeholders including the DCMS, BEIS, Treasury, DIT, LEPs and Cabinet Office, along with creative industry research councils including Arts Council England and British Council.

 Media & More

 National and trade media journalists, as well as students, startups and freelancers working within the sector also find the event valuable for the learning and networking opportunities.

 In 2023, BEYOND conference headed to the prestigious Royal Institution in London and brought, as ever, a compelling, thought-provoking programme to an international audience of world-leading researchers, innovators, investors, business leaders, and thinkers.

 BEYOND 2023, developed in partnership with the British Council, focused on a single core theme – the global creative economy.
 At a time when the creative industries are among the most dynamic sectors in the world economy, we brought together representatives from over 38 different countries to discuss the opportunities and challenges presented.